Naga nationalism: Naga National Council

 In 1945, C. R. Pawsey, the deputy commissioner of the Naga Hills District, established the Naga Hills District Tribal Council as a forum of the various Naga groups.
 This body replaced the Naga Club, and a year later, developed into a political organization called the Naga National Council (NNC).
 The NNC initially demanded autonomy within the Indian Union and a separate electorate.
 Naga nationalism began to emerge as a secessionist movement under the leadership of Angami Zapu Phizo of the Naga National Council.
-Naga Hills District was just a piece of the colonial frontier province of Assam which consists of the present-day states of Arunachal Pradesh, Assam, Meghalaya, Nagaland, and Mizoram, but nationalists at the time envisioned a larger Naga homeland including areas of Arunachal Pradesh, Assam, Manipur, and land on the other side of the border with Burma (present-day Myanmar).

-The NNC declared independence from Britain on August 14, 1947, the day before India received its independence, and this symbolic act remained a significant moment for Naga nationalism as this would become the first internal conflict in India.
-The NNC organized a separate government in their territory and successfully boycotted the 1952 elections, claiming that Naga support for a sovereign state was unanimous.
+NNC came under the leadership of Angami Zapu Phizo.
+It adopted a secessionist outlook and campaigned for the creation for a sovereign Naga state.
 The NNC declined as differences developed between Phizo and other leaders, and Phizo got the NNC secretary T. Sakhrie murdered in January 1956.